poosh/KF-ScrnBalance/README.md

 * Voting to end trader time, boost zed spawn, etc.
 * Configurable max zeds at once on the map.
 Now you can raise the previously hardcoded value of 32 zeds and fight against a 100-zed crowd!

+## Modding
+READ THIS before forking this repo to change "two code lines" and live with the burden of downmerging forever.

+* You don't need to change the code to create or modify **game modes**.
+It can be done via the [config file](Configs/ScrnGames.ini).
+Modify waves, zeds, spawnrate, trader time, dosh, etc. - all that can be done via the INI file.
+* You don't need to change ScrnBalance to modify perks, weapons, or add new ones.
+Create a separate package with ScrN-extended classes and make your changes there.
+For example, `class MyGunslinger extends ScrnVetGunslinger`.
+Then, replace `ScrnBalanceSrv.ScrnVetGunslinger` with `MyPackage.MyGunslinger` in [ScrnServerPerks.ini](Configs/ScrnServerPerks.ini) and [ScrnBalanceSrv.ini](Configs/ScrnBalanceSrv.ini), and you will have your own version of Gunslinger!
+Moreover, you won't be required to recompile your package on every ScrN update thanks to dynamic linkage.
+* The above technique also applies to creating custom achievements or game rules.
+Those can be done in a separate package, too.
+* Join our [Discord] for assistance.
+* If you still have to fork the ScrnBalance repo, **RENAME** your forked package to avoid version mismatches with the original one.
+For example, `MyScrnBalance.u`
+* Please submit pull requests with the changed code if the changes can be useful for other users.
+You have access to this code thanks to chain of developers that haven't behaved like dicks to the community.
+Join the chain!

 ## Building

 Requirements: